• before birth, the atrial septum is formed by two leaves; after birth, the pressure rises in the left atrium, and the two leaves fuse together

 • a higher prevalence of PFO has been reported in patients with migraine with aura than in patients with migraine without aura or patients without migraine (48% vs. 23% and 20%, respectively).

-• the causal association remains unclear
+• the causal relationship remains unclear

 • some small non-randomized trials have reported a reduced incidence of migraine after PFO closure

-• randomized trials MIST (Starfix, 2016) and PREMIUM (Amplatzer, 2017) did not show a preventive effect
+• randomized MIST (Starfix, 2016) and PREMIUM (Amplatzer, 2017) trials did not show a preventive effect

 • MIST – primary outcome: migraine regression in 3 of 74 (occlusion) vs. 3 of 74 (control), significant complications (SAEs) in 16 of 74 patients